processfeedback/docs.processfeedback.org/student-submission-guide.md

 ## Step 1.
 Write in Google Docs or in Process Feedback

 Type in Google Docs as usual.
 A common mistake is writing in another editor, such as Microsoft Word, and then pasting the text into Google Docs.
-This will not work because editors like Word do not track the editing process. *You must use Google Docs for the entire writing process.*
+Editors like MS Word do not track the editing process. *You must use Google Docs for the entire writing process.*

 As an alternative to Google Docs, you can use Process Feedback's [online editor](https://write.processfeedback.org).